bweirich/MechaCar_Statistical_Analysis/README.md

 The factors that have the most impact on MPG are Vehicle Length and Ground Clearance.
 This is based on the PR(>|t|) value in the summary table below.

-The p-value of 5.35e-11 is well below the significance level of 0.05% whic means the slope is not zero.
+The p-value of 5.35e-11 is well below the significance level of 0.05% which means the slope is not zero.

 This model would be considered effective at predicting MPG because the R-Squared value is 0.7149 mean that the model is successful 71% of the time.